 One of the most common-sense steps that can be taken is providing easy access to fire extinguishers, especially in area prone to fire – kitchens, smoking areas, “metal working areas where combustible metal powders, flakes, shavings, or similarly sized products are generated at least once every two weeks” (OSHA), and others.
 This simple step, along with installation of smoke alarms and sprinkler systems, can help keep fires small before they get out of hand.

-On-Site & Online Fire Extinguisher & Fire Safety Training Throughout Southern California
+On-Site Fire Extinguisher & Fire Safety Training Throughout Southern California

 Serving Greater Los Angeles, San Diego County, Orange County, Ventura County, and San Bernardino County

 If you’re in need of fire extinguisher training or fire safety training for your business, school, or workplace, then SoCal First Aid® is here for you.
-We offer sessions on-site and online.
 Our comprehensive curriculum is designed to help you comply with OSHA regulations.
 Successful completion of our program will give you the sense of awareness needed to prevent the loss of life, limb, and property for which fires are too often responsible.

 Get in touch with SoCal First Aid® today to learn more or make an appointment.